 Supply chain: Continental collaborates with its business partners to foster respecting adequate standards throughout the value chain.
-Continental expects its suppliers to respect human and environmental rights as referenced in the RVC Commitments and applicable laws.
+Continental expects its suppliers to respect human and environmental rights as referenced in the responsible value chain Commitments and applicable laws.
 Furthermore, Continental's suppliers are required to implement adequate due diligence processes.
-These are dedicated to identify, prevent, and mitigate risks of negative impacts on human and environmental rights in their operations and supply chains, including appropriate grievance mechanisms and reporting.
-Continental is committed to support its business partners and especially its suppliers, e.g. through but not limited to adequate monitoring systems, corrective action plans, and trainings.
+These are dedicated to identifying, preventing and mitigating the risk of negative impacts on human and environmental rights in their operations and supply chains, including through the use of appropriate grievance mechanisms and reporting.
+Continental is committed to supporting its business partners and especially its suppliers, including, but not limited to, through the use of adequate monitoring systems, corrective action plans, and training sessions.

-For more information on our concepts in this respect, see also in this Integrated Sustainability Report the following sections on:
+For more information on our concepts in this respect, see also, in this Integrated Sustaianbility Report, the following sections on:

--) Green and Safe Factories starting page 36 (including the strategies on Occupational Safety and Health and Operational Environmental Protection page 37). - Good Working Conditions starting page 60 (including Labor Relations page 77). - Code of Conduct and Training page 90.
+- > Green and Safe Factories starting page 36 (including the strategies on Occupational Safety and Health and Operational Environmental Protection page 37). - Good Working Conditions starting page 60 (including Labor Relations page 77). - > Code of Conduct and Training page 90.